-Despite the many known advantages of cloud computing or cloud hosting, there are several drawbacks when selecting a cloud hosting provider.
-While some consider a virtual private server (VPS) an adequate cloud solution, cloud hosting options are much more sophisticated.
-As a result, cloud computing technologies have introduced a new set of hosting solutions with a different set of advantages and disadvantages.
+Despite the many known advantages of cloud computing and cloud hosting, there are several drawbacks when selecting a cloud provider.
+While some consider a virtual private server (VPS) an adequate solution, cloud hosting takes many different forms, each with a different set of advantages, disadvantages, and costs.

 What is Cloud Computing?